Sachem School District

-The Sachem Central School District is one of the largest school districts by population on Long Island and among all suburban school districts in New York, United States.
-Founded in 1955, the district now encompasses residents of the Census-Designated Places of Holbrook, Holtsville and Farmingville, as well as some parts of the Incorporated Village of Lake Grove and the CDPs of Lake Ronkonkoma, Ronkonkoma, Nesconset, Bohemia and Bayport.
-As of 2011, its district office is located in Lake Ronkonkoma at Samoset Middle School.
+The Sachem Central School District is the second largest school district by population on Long Island and among the biggest suburban school districts in New York, United States.
+Founded in 1955, the district now encompasses residents of the census-designated places of Holbrook, Holtsville and Farmingville, as well as some parts of the Incorporated Village of Lake Grove and the CDPs of Lake Ronkonkoma, Ronkonkoma, Coram, Medford, Selden, Centereach, Bohemia, Sayville, and Bayport in Suffolk County.

 Enrollment

-As of 2015, Sachem School District has nearly 15,000 students enrolled annually.
+As of 2015, the Sachem School District has nearly 15,000 students enrolled annually.

 School colors

 Sachem School District's colors are red, black and gold.
 Though each school uses the same fight song which starts out with "Here's to Red, Black, and Gold...", since the split in 2004, Sachem High School North has used black and gold while Sachem High School East uses red and gold as its principal colors.
 Both schools proudly kept the Sachem team name "Sachem Flaming Arrows".